Konvt/pgbar/README.md

 2. Executing `update()` without setting the number of tasks will also throw the `bad_pgbar` exception.
 3. If the increment step `step` is set to 0, attempting to update the task with `update()` will also throw the `bad_pgbar` exception.
 4. When using `range`, specifying an incorrect range (e.g., the ending value is less than the starting value) will also throw the `bad_pgbar` exception.
+5. The progress bar uses `std::cout` as the output stream object.

 ## FAQ
 ### Will it slow down my program?